-60 hrs 100 hrs Emotional and spiritual needs of patient and family Postmortem care Rights of dying patient (To be completed before Clinical)Monitoring the patient Patient monitoring and comfort measures Five stages of grieving process Common signs of approaching and biological death At the completion of this module the student will understand Objectives resident and family members. resident during this normal stage of life.
+60 hrs 100 hrs Monitoring the patient Emotional and spiritual needs of patient and family Postmortem care Patient monitoring and comfort measures Rights of dying patient (To be completed before Clinical) Five stages of grieving process Common signs of approaching and biological death At the completion of this module the student will understand Objectives resident and family members. resident during this normal stage of life.
 And provide support to the